-Whether you’re new in town or want to maximize your downtime, here are ways to enjoy your installation library or access its online resources.
+Whether you’re new in town or want to maximize your downtime, here are ways to enjoy your installation’s library or access its online resources.

-- Find afterschool activities: The library is a great place for kids and teens, with plenty of things to keep them busy, including help with homework and school projects.
-With its quiet atmosphere, it’s the perfect location for study groups.
-Your children also can find plenty of material for research papers.
+- Find afterschool activities: The library is a great place for kids and teens, with plenty of things to keep them busy.
+They can get help with homework and school projects.
+It’s the perfect location for study groups and has plenty of material for research papers.

 - Make new friends: Beyond just book clubs, the library is home base for many local groups and community organizations.
 Get involved and join one of these groups to strengthen your local connections.